 In the Raymond A. Mason School of Business at William & Mary both graduate and undergraduate degree programs are focused on high-quality in-class instruction, supplemented by mentorship and experiential learning.
 The school avoids limiting its students, allowing them to customize their bachelor business degree through an Individual Program of Study.
 Regardless of the business discipline students are interested in, they can tailor the degree to fit their own goals and even combine it with other majors and minors.
+Classes include:

 The spring semester of junior year, students can study abroad without having to put off graduation.
 This international education, along with internships, career planning services, and personalized research opportunities alongside faculty mentors, prepares business students for successful careers in marketing, management, finance, and other business disciplines.